Navigating My Debts

 Federal law requires the CRAs to contact the “data furnisher” (i.e., the company that reported the account or debt) to investigate the dispute.

 Alternatively, you can reach out to the data furnisher directly.
-When you submit your written dispute, be prepared to present supporting information or documentation, such as paid receipts, cancelled checks, along with a description of what information you believe to be incorrect and why you believe it’s incorrect.
+When you submit your written dispute, be prepared to present supporting information or documentation, such as paid receipts and/or cancelled checks, along with a description of the information you believe to be incorrect and why you believe it’s incorrect.

 Yes.
 When you co-sign on a debt, you’re assuming responsibility—along with the other signer or signers—for satisfying the terms of the agreement.

 Any co-signer can be held liable for a breach of the agreement, e.g., non-payment.
 As a result, if a delinquency or default occurs, it can be reported to the consumer reporting agencies for placement on any of the co-signers’ credit reports.

 It depends on the circumstances.
-If you believe you’re no longer liable for a martial debt or a debt incurred during marriage, contact the attorney who handled your divorce for more information.
+If you believe you’re no longer liable for a marital debt or a debt incurred during marriage, contact the attorney who handled your divorce for more information.
 Note that some states have laws that provide relief for victims of economic or financial abuse.

 Your options may vary depending on whether you have delinquent or defaulted federal student loans or defaulted private student loans, including federal loans that have been consolidated via a private lender.
-If you have outstanding federal student loans, your options may include:
+If you have outstanding federal student loans, your options may include rehabilitation.